 The bill is now pending in the House Public Utilities Committee, where the vice-chair and another five of the committee's 14 GOP members are ALEC members.

-When the bill gets voted out of committee in the 2020 legislative session, it will be welcomed by three of the four top House leaders who are also ALEC members - Speaker Pro Tempore, Jim Butler, and the Majority Leader, Bill Seitz, who sits on ALEC's board.
+When the bill gets voted out of committee in the 2020 legislative session, it will be welcomed by two of the four top House leaders who are also ALEC members - Speaker Pro Tempore, Jim Butler, and the Majority Leader, Bill Seitz, who sits on ALEC's board.

 Indeed, 23 of 61 of the Ohio state House members belong to ALEC.